Juilliard Evening Division

 Bounce it and drop it in a sampler (Ableton: go straight to a Drum Rack.
 Logic: EXS24).

-Project for 10/9: Make a 1 minute piece that is all about sound.
+For 2/12 make a 1 minute piece that is all about sound.
 Use sounds that you design, use lots of automation, make something interesting.
+Next class — bring your midi keyboard if you have a portable one!

 Generating Material: Pitch